The Messenger: The Story of Joan of Arc

 Besson then allegedly stole Bigelow’s research and began his own Joan Of Arc project, which became the major commercial failure The Messenger: The Story of Joan of Arc.
 Bigelow sued Besson and in 2000 he settled with her under confidential terms.

 The Messenger: The Story of Joan of Arc was set up at Gaumont, which had backed all of Besson’s projects since Subway (1985).
 Besson, Gaumont and Jovovich were fresh off the box office smash The Fifth Element (1997), which was at the time the most expensive and successful French production at the global box office.
-Joan Of Arc sported a pricey $63 million budget, fully financed by Gaumont and they landed a huge international distribution deal with Sony at the 1998 Cannes Film Festival — which purchased worldwide rights outside of France.
+The budget for The Messenger: The Story of Joan of Arc was a pricey $63 million, fully financed by Gaumont and they landed a huge international distribution deal with Sony at the 1998 Cannes Film Festival — which purchased worldwide rights outside of France.
 Terms of the pre-sold rights package to Sony were not disclosed.

 Gaumont handled the release in France and it disappointed with 2,967,029 tickets sold (about $17.6M).